 See the candidate qualifications chart on pages 3-4 for the number of signatures required.
-Signatures gathered for the 2020 general election must come from within the boundaries of the district (applicable).
+Signatures gathered for the 2022 general election must come from within the boundaries of the district (applicable).
+Please ensure you are looking at the new district boundaries drawn as a result of the redistricting process following the 2020 Census.